Asfondilitis

 Asfondilitis (Greek: Ασφοντυλίτης) is an abandoned ancient village in the Greek island of Amorgos.
 The settlement is in the middle of Megali Strata, an old path connecting Aegiali to Chora.

-Before the World War II the village used to be an important agriculture place on Amorgos.
+Before World War II the village used to be an important agriculture place on Amorgos.
 Asfondilitis offers a view on the south part of Amorgos and the Aegean Sea.

 The rock paintings

-The village is also known for its stone paintings, made by a disabled child, Michalis Roussos, between 1897 to 1943.
+The village is also known for its stone paintings, made by a disabled person, Michalis Roussos, between 1897 and 1943.

 Michalis enjoyed painting dancers, festivals and musicians.
 However, his favorite theme was women.
-The name "Dafnoula" can is carved in numerous stones around the village.
+The name "Dafnoula" is carved in numerous stones around the village.
 He also carved crosses, single or in sets of three.
 They were meant to protect the village from evil.